fmalina/revisions-blocl/help/16badflatmatetypes.md

 ### 1. The Untidy One

 This is one of the most encountered and complained about type of flatmate.
-A lot of the time these flatmates won’t even realise they're being messy, leaving plates on the side or living room floor with dried up food on or not cleaning the bathroom is just normal to them.
+A lot of the time these flatmates won't even realise they're being messy, leaving plates on the side or living room floor with dried up food on or not cleaning the bathroom is just normal to them.
 These manage to make a mess everywhere they go.
 Venturing in to their bedroom is a big no no.